josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 You'll be returning to your BSB over and over again throughout the entire process.
 (Every time you go back to your BSB, you can think _Backstreet's back, all right_!)

-The point of this exercise is to have a list ready to go, so you're never caught off-guard, ready to answer any question on demand.
+The point of this exercise is to have a list ready to go, so you're never caught off-guard.
+You can answer any open-ended question about yourself on demand.

-You can think of yourself a bit like a stand-up performer; have a set of your best material ready to go at any moment, and constantly refine it as you practice and gauge the results.
+You can think of it a bit like being a stand-up performer; you want to have a set of your best material ready to go at any moment, and constantly refine it as you practice and gauge the results.
 To some extent, interviews are performative (for better or worse).
 So, be ready to perform.

 One other piece of advice on your BSB: while stories should positively showcase your behaviors and results, they don't all have to be super business-y, or directly related.
-They can be from other industries, or even personal.
+They can be from other industries, or even be personal.

 One example that's stuck with me through the years: a Latino applicant shared a story with me of overcoming racism from his school guidance counselor.
 His counselor tried dissuade him from going for his chosen academic field because of his race, and asserted he was better suited for the trades.
 The applicant rejected his counselor's racist discouragement, and found a way to succeed in his chosen academic field despite it.